We select and invite candidates to apply for NSW nomination on an ongoing basis.

-NSW does not currently offer a pathway for NSW graduates through its 190 program due to the very high demand for positions from highly qualified and experienced individuals.
+NSW does not currently offer a pathway for NSW graduates through its 190 visa program due to the very high demand for positions from highly qualified and experienced individuals.

-The NSW Skilled nominated migration 190 program is just one of a number of visa options for skilled migrants.
+This program is just one of a number of visa options for skilled migrants.
 There are a range of visas offered by the Commonwealth Government Department of Home Affairs.
 Candidates and employers are encouraged to investigate other migration options on the Home Affairs website at www.homeaffairs.gov.au.